RaghavG12/E-portfolio/README.md

 **Overview**

 Welcome to my personal e-portfolio!
 This website showcases my background, skills, and projects as an aspiring software engineer with a strong passion for financial markets.
-The site is built using HTML, CSS, and JavaScript and is hosted using GitHub Pages.
+The site is built using HTML and CSS and is hosted using GitHub Pages.

 **Features**